 My favorite part about this First Grade Addition Strategies Notebook is the word problem story mats.
 Word problems seem to always be a trickier concept for students to master so I knew that I wanted to find a way for students to practice this skill in a practical way.
 That’s when these word problem story mats came to life!

 I love that there are pictures provided for each story or I can use any math manipulative that I have laying around my classroom.
 These word problem story mats can also be easily differentiated.
 For the struggling student, I would use these as a part of their math center.
 I would provide the story prompt and a limited number of counters.
 I can also see this being used with at grade level students by having them work with a partner to determine a story, place counters on the story mat, and write the addition sentence to go with the word problem.
 For the advanced first graders, I would provide the story mats and an increased number of counters.
 Then they would work independently or with a partner to write a word problem of their own along with the addition sentence to go with the word problem.
 The First Grade Addition Notebook includes 5 different stories with counters.

-If you’d like to try out some free interactive math activities in your classroom, you can grab a 35 page freebie by clicking on the DOWNLOAD HERE button below.
+If you’d like to try out some free interactive math activities in your classroom, you can grab a 35 page freebie by signing up below.
 Enjoy!